 Call David and chat for a few minutes.
-He will ask you about your voice and will get a sense of your level of experience and development (and it is okay if you are a beginner).
+He will ask you about your voice and will get a sense of your level of experience and development (it's perfectly okay if you are a beginner)!
 Also, he will tell you about his background and process and answer any questions that you may have.

 What happens at my first lesson?

 We begin by explaining to students the fundamental principles that are the building blocks of any great voice and illustrate each of these concepts with our own voice.
 Through a series of quick vocal exercises, we will determine where the student is in their vocal development and then we begin our work.

 Generally speaking, the expansion of range and the increase in vocal power is something that most students experience fairly quickly.
 The production of a mature coordinated voice however requires the full development of the upper and lower registers in isolation.
 This requires some time, dedication and consistency on the part of the student.
 With that being said, generally speaking, most students see a significant difference in their voices over the first couple months of consistent study.

 Will I be able to do this?
 Can I learn to sing?

 If a student can match a pitch, then they will be able to develop and strengthen their vocal registers.
 Although it is rare, some people are tone deaf and thus they can not distinguish between one pitch and another, in that scenario, it would make it extremely difficult to develop that person’s voice.

 Will my lessons change as time goes on?